 Applying to study MML at King’s

 To apply you should already have a prepared one language to A-level or equivalent (and ideally some background in another as well).
 We advise you to also read the general advice on subject choices.
 We like to see evidence of reading (whether in or outside your school curriculum) in the area of your language, though such reading does not have to be academic.
 It is equally important that you show signs of curiosity and motivation – this is a demanding course of study.

-A guide to the application process is given on our how to apply page, which we advise you to read thoroughly.
 After applying through UCAS, MML candidates will be asked to submit one essay written in each post-A level (or equivalent) language they are applying for, plus a second/third essay in English on a subject of literary, linguistic, historical or cultural interest.
 If you do not have such essays available, you may write them independently (but we would encourage you to have the essay marked by a teacher, if possible).
 For those looking early, written work guidelines are published in September as part of the Applicant Information.
 All applicants will receive an email shortly after the 15 October deadline sending you to this information.
 The deadline for written work will be in early November (see how to apply) and essays must not be sent before 15 October.

-Most applicants are asked to come to Cambridge for an interview with two Fellows in your languages, These take place in early December.
+Most applicants are asked to come to King's for an interview with two Fellows in your languages, These take place in early December.
 In most cases candidates are asked to prepare some material which they collect half an hour before the interview.
-This may be a text written in one of the languages you plan to study at Cambridge (in English for an ab inito language), or some grammar questions to think about etc. In the morning there is a short essay exercise.
+This may be a text written in one of the languages you plan to study at Cambridge (in English for an ab inito language), or some grammar questions to think about etc.

 Resources and events